 I don’t talk much about my finances, but I will tell you that I’m in the process of refinancing a couple mortgage loans down by 1% each.
-The interest savings is tremendous, making me very positive about consumption trends going forward as 10 other people I know are also refinancing.
+The interest savings is tremendous.
+This makes me think deflation is out of the question.
+And makes me very positive about consumption trends going forward.
+Ten other people I know are also refinancing.
 It behooves you to at least call your local bank and check their latest rates.

-In “A Teacher’s Reply To Criticism”, Budgeting In The Fun Stuff responds to E-dog’s scathing post against teachers.
+In “A Teacher’s Reply To Criticism”, BFS responds to E-dog’s scathing post against teachers.
 A very thoughtful response given BFS’s husband is a teacher.
 I for one believe teachers are highly underpaid.
 A merit based system that rewards great teachers is a great idea as well.
 Great teachers have meant the world to me, and I am forever grateful for their tutelage.

 In “How To Simplify Your Life”, Forest provides some great tips on simplifying your home, finances, and wardrobe.
 I absolutely hate clutter and try and donate several bags worth of stuff to good will every month or two.
 I try and by quality clothing that lasts for a while, and all my retirement finances are automated so I appreciate what Forest is sharing.